ManeuverOn/rfiv-server/README.md

 # rfiv-server

 This code creates several API endpoints for saving and retrieving patient data from a MongoDB Atlas database.
 The API code is located in [src/api](src/api), and the patient document schema for MongoDB is located in [src/models](src/models).
+The main server logic is located in [src/index.js](src/index.js).

 ## Setup